-For combustion engines to function smoothly, it needs to have a mixture of 14.7 parts air to 1 part fuel (14.7:1).
-To maintain this, the engine control module (ECM) constantly measures the mixture with the help of the oxygen sensor.
 The ECM has the power to adjust the amount of fuel injected if an increase in the amount of air being fed into the engine is detected.
-However, when the computer detects incorrect fuel and air ratio, it would trigger the P0171 code.
+However, when the computer detects incorrect fuel and air ratio, it could trigger the P0171 code.

 What Does Code P0171 Mean?

-When fuel injection adjustments become too large, the fault code P0171 will be sent to the ECM, which will trigger the check engine light to illuminate.
+When the ECM/PCM is having to add too much fuel based on input from the O2 sensor, the fault code P0171 will be sent to the ECM, which will trigger the check engine light to illuminate.
 This code could either mean that the oxygen sensor is detecting too much oxygen or too little fuel in the mixture.

 This lack of fuel is known as a lean mixture.
 In simpler terms, what the code P0171 means is that your system has too lean of a mixture and is not operating optimally.